by Teena Hughes, silk artist

 DISASTER HAD STRUCK!

-Laurie came running over as I lifted the cylinder up to reveal that our beautiful roll of paper had bent the coathanger bit in half (you could all see this coming … right?), and you guessed it, the whole roll was resting IN THE WATER …
+Laurie came running over as I lifted the cylinder up to reveal that our metres and yards of beautiful roll of silk wrapped in paper had BENT the coathanger bit in half (you could all see this coming … right?), and you guessed it — the whole roll was resting IN THE WATER … about 6″ deep.

-We were shocked, we were stunned, we ran around like chickens with their heads cut off, we didn’t know what to do, I felt so so guilty as Laurie had spent weeks on her silk and it was for all her family in the USA.
-I was griefstricken that I’d ruined her Christmas.
+I felt so so guilty as Laurie had spent weeks on her silk and it was for gifts for all her family in the USA.
+I was grief-stricken that I’d ruined her Christmas.

 Assessing the damage …

-Well, when our tears dried up, we salvaged what we could, which was mostly the top half of the rolled silk, and yes, we lost a lot of good silk that day, but I could never throw it away.
+Well, when our tears dried up, we salvaged what we could, which was mostly the top two-thirds of the rolled silk, and yes, a lot of good silk was water-damaged that day, but I could never throw it away.

 Moral of the story?